 Charama and Chasayk are fully ordained Zen priests in the lineages of Korean and Japanese Zen.

-Rev. Charama began studying Zen over a dozen years ago with Zen monk and author P’arang Geri Larkin, who was then the Guiding Teacher of Still Point Zen Buddhist Temple in Detroit.
+Rev. Charama began studying Zen in 2003 with Zen monk and author P’arang Geri Larkin, who was then the Guiding Teacher of Still Point Zen Buddhist Temple in Detroit.
 Her teacher was Korean Zen master Samu Sunim who, in 1967, founded the Zen Lotus Society (now the Buddhist Society for Compassionate Wisdom).

 P’arang is a witty, warm, one-of-a-kind person whose mere presence lights up a room and gladdens the heart.
 Her books are essential reading.
 A list of them can be found on the Guiding Principles page.

-Six years ago, Rev. Charama began formal training (including Koans) with Ven.
-Wonji Dharma, in the lineage of Korean Zen Master Seung Sahn who founded the Kwan Um School of Zen.
+In July of 2010, Rev. Charama began formal Zen training (including Koans) with a former student of Korean Zen Master Seung Sahn, who founded the Kwan Um School of Zen.

-Charama and Chasayk were ordained by Ven.
-Wonji on Saturday, September 3, 2011.
+Charama and Chasayk were ordained on Saturday, September 3, 2011.

 On November 3, 2012, Charama received Inka during Sangha Weekend, which means he is a fully authorized Zen teacher holding the title of Ji Do Poep Sa Nim (JDPSN).
 Also during that weekend, Chasayk was given full precepts as a Bodhisattva Monk, or bhikkhunī.